5 Coat Warning Signs of Illness in Dogs & Cats

 This page breaks down the most common reasons dull coat in dogs happens, what you can check at home, and when it’s time to loop in your veterinarian.
 You’ll also see why a “complete” diet can still leave room for targeted skin-and-coat support: real life includes picky appetites, variable formulas, seasonal shedding, and individual sensitivity.
 Diet nutrient composition can influence coat appearance, and gaps—especially around fats—can show up as reduced luster (German K, 2025).

-When people say their dogs coat is dull, they’re usually describing a cluster of visible changes: reduced shine, a rougher feel, more shedding, or a dusty look that doesn’t brush out.
-Sometimes the coat also looks “open,” meaning you can see more skin between hairs, or it clumps instead of lying smoothly.
+When owners say their dog's coat is dull, they're describing a cluster of visible changes: reduced shine, a rougher feel, more shedding, or a dusty look that won't brush out.
+Sometimes the coat also looks 'open' — you can see more skin between hairs — or it clumps instead of lying smoothly.
+A brittle coat that snaps or breaks easily fits the same picture.

-Coat appearance is influenced by hair structure, skin oil balance, grooming, and nutrition.
-Diet plays a role because the coat is made of protein and supported by fats and micronutrients; when diets vary in nutrient levels, coat quality can vary too (German K, 2025).
-Still, a dull coat dog isn’t automatically a sign of a “bad” diet—stress, parasites, allergies, and bathing habits can create the same look.
+Coat appearance is shaped by hair structure, skin-oil balance, grooming, and nutrition.
+The coat is built from protein and supported by fats and micronutrients, so when diets vary in nutrient levels, coat quality varies too (German K, 2025).
+Still, a dull coat isn't automatically a 'bad diet' — stress, parasites, allergies, and bathing habits can all create the same look.

 The Most Common Reasons Coats Turn Matte and Rough